fibo/games-of-life/README.md

 > if you define a *getNeighbours* function you also shape the space of a *Game of Life* universe

-The universe also has *rules*, which are not abstracted out in this study, but are generalized in their thresholds

-1. Any live cell with fewer than `a` live neighbours dies, as if caused by under-population.
-2. Any live cell with `a` or `b` live neighbours lives on to the next generation.
-3. Any live cell with more than `b` live neighbours dies, as if by overcrowding.
-4. Any dead cell with exactly `c` live neighbours becomes a live cell, as if by reproduction.

-where in the classic *Game of Life* rules,

-    a = 2
-    b = 3
-    c = 3

 On the other hand, let be given the definition of an *isAlive* function, which returns true if the given cell is alive, false otherwise.
 It can be easily extended to an *areAlive* function which returns a list of booleans, given a list of cells and, following a similar identification we used for the *getNeighboursOf* function, an *isAlive* function describes the state of a *Game of Life* universe at a given moment.